Pavement licensing policy

 The Business and Planning Act makes it easier for premises serving food and drink such as bars, restaurants and pubs, as lockdown restrictions are lifted but social distancing guidelines remain in place to seat and serve customers outdoors through temporary changes to planning procedures and alcohol licensing.

-The Act also introduces a temporary fast-track process for these businesses to obtain permission, in the form of a “pavement licence”, from us for the placement of furniture such as tables and chairs on the pavement outside their premise which will enable them to maximise their capacity whilst adhering to social distancing guidelines.
+The Act also introduces a temporary fast-track process for these businesses to obtain permission, in the form of a “pavement licence”, from the Arun District Council for the placement of furniture such as tables and chairs on the pavement outside their premise which will enable them to maximise their capacity whilst adhering to social distancing guidelines.

 Currently, tables and chairs permissions are granted as Pavement licences by West Sussex Council, the Highways Authority, under Part 7A of the Highways Act 1980.
 The fee varies between local authorities and there is a time consuming 28-day consultation period.